Financial Hardship Due to COVID-19

 Paycheck Protection Program (PPP)

-The SBA has set aside nearly $350 billion in the form of a loan program called the Paycheck Protection Program (PPP).
-This program is available to businesses with 500 or fewer employees to support the continuation of payroll, while also allowing for expenditures such as healthcare costs, utilities, rent and interest on existing debt.
+The SBA set aside nearly $350 billion in the form of a loan program called the Paycheck Protection Program (PPP).
+This program was available to businesses with 500 or fewer employees to support the continuation of payroll, while also allowing for expenditures such as healthcare costs, utilities, rent and interest on existing debt.
 To read more about the program, click here.

 Heartland Bank participated in the Paycheck Protection Program.
 We are closely monitoring the guidance related to forgiveness and have established a forgiveness process based on the information released to date.
 However, given the following, we will not yet be accepting forgiveness applications:

 - Potential simplification of forgiveness